Code Geass Watch Order: Where to Start with Anime Series and Movies

 First Code Geass Watch Order

-Code Geass' second season was only announced close to the end of the first season, and everything has snowballed from that moment.
+Code Geass' second season was only announced close to the end of the first season, and everything has snowballed from that original release.

 So far, there has not been any Code Geass prequel story that takes place before the first season, so in terms of both release and chronology, episode 1 is the true beginning.